jaehochang92/jaehochang92.github.io/_pages/gcm/interview.md

 * I 1 2 study in \_\_\_\_\_\_ bc. \_\_\_\_\_\_ can provide me a firm academic education and background for my future career.

-* rigorous training in probability and asymptotics
+* rigorous training in theories and math

 * many courses on biostatistical methodologies: <span style="color:yellow">STT 808, 809, 849, 855, 860